Michelle Connor: Characterisation

 Michelle's character has a multi-faceted personality.
 Of this actress, Kym Marsh said: "The good thing about playing a character like her, she's got so many sides.
 She can be a bitch, she can be sensitive and she can be feisty too.
 She's just so well-rounded – there's plenty more mileage left in her."
-Marsh also discussed her character's personality during an interview with Inside Soap magazine stating that she thinks her character has a more devious side because she is part of the Connor family.
+Marsh also discussed her character's personality during an interview with Inside Soap, stating that she thinks her character has a more devious side because she is part of the Connor family.
 Going on to say that her character has got quite a temper on her and that she enjoys portraying her tough side.

 During a magazine interview, Marsh spoke about the effect her relationship with Steve had on her character stating: "I'd like to see a lot more of the old, feisty Michelle.
 She became a bit too dependent on Steve and now she is an independent woman again I think she needs a bit of a challenge."
 Of her character's relationship with Peter, Marsh stated: "I think it might be interesting to see where things might go with Peter Barlow.
 Peter's quite a deep character.
 He's got a lot of layers, some good and some bad."
 Going on to comment about wanting her character to be more feisty unlike when she was with Steve explaining: "I think she is suited to Peter because there's bound to be drama.
 He's not exactly got the best track record."